samWighton/samWighton.github.io/README.md

 In 2016 Sam learnt the programming languages and frameworks in use at Accelo.
 Several projects required continued study into statistical analysis and Graph Theory.

+Sam is always seeking to learn and will

+### Current Machine Learning research

 Sam estimates that he spends more than 10 hours a week of his personal time reading research papers and articles on statistics and machine learning.

+Although comfortable using libraries such as TensorFlow, Sam enjoys developing his own techniques for data analysis.

+Both as a source of education and enjoyment, Sam will seek out problems that may benefit from a machine learning solution (such as the [Numerai Hedge Fund](https://numer.ai/)).

+Sam is currently researching two main areas:

+Firstly: Investigating pairwise dependence of parameters while calculating probability densities to help avoid overfitting due to the 'curse of dimensionality'.

+Creating insights from time series data represented as the interactions of entities in a dynamic graph.
+Consider the following:

+In some systems, there is value in maintaining the current state of an entity.
+In such a system, it is then also valuable to modify the system to reduce the probability of the entity changing state.

+Activities and communication in this system can be modelled as a series of events describing the creation and modification of edges and nodes in a graph.
+(A dynamic graph that changes over time)

+The behaviour of an entity in this system is understood as a higher level model describing sequences of actions of the entity.

+If the system is optimised for maintaining the state of these important entities, then behaviour of any entity that disrupts such a steady state would be considered anomalous and unwanted.

+This project would seek to predict future state changes of nodes by modelling the influence of behavioural anomalies in time series graph data.

+Such a system could suggest the 'lowest cost' solution to returning the system to a more desirable state.

 ## Languages